craigerskine/openemu.org-11ty/README.md

 Here's _my_ **amazing** news/blog post. {.text-center}
 ```
 - `title:` = Post title
-- `poster:` = Optional image, remove this line if you don;t have an image
+- `poster:` = Optional image, remove this line if you don't have an image
 - `date:` = Required date field used to sort posts correctly, this must be in `YYYY-MM-DD` format

 Then just write your news/blog post in normal markdown.
 You can also use [markdown-it-attrs](https://github.com/arve0/markdown-it-attrs) to apply [Twind](https://twind.style) classes or other accessible attributes.

 ***
-### :speaking_head: Language voice
+### :speaking_head: Voice

-- News/Blog titles should be sentence case.
+- News/Blog titles should be sentence case
   - Don't Write Your Title Like This
   - Do write your title like this
-- Don't use a period at the end of your news/blog title.
+- Don't use a period at the end of your news/blog title
-- If you need to use a heading, only use `## Heading title` for accessibility reasons.
+- If you need to use a heading, only use `## Heading title` for accessibility reasons
 - More to come...

 ***